SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine Communications SFP6800+D - Rx2.md

 ### CMPST Rx2

-This page contains the information about CMPST parameters regarding Rx2cards.
+This page contains the information about CMPST parameters regarding Rx2 cards.

 ### Electrical Rx2

-This page contains the information about Electrical parameters regarding Rx2cards.
+This page contains the information about Electrical parameters regarding Rx2 cards.

 ### HDMI Rx

-This page contains the information about HDMI parameters regarding Rxcards.
+This page contains the information about HDMI parameters regarding Rx cards.

 ### Optical Rx2

-This page contains the information about Optical parameters regarding Rx2cards.
+This page contains the information about Optical parameters regarding Rx2 cards.